LIGO Celebrates First Anniversary of Historic Gravitational Wave Detection!

 In the weeks that followed, more questions were asked and then answered: How big were the black holes?
 How far away were they when they merged?
 How much energy did they give off when they merged?
 How fast and in what direction were they spinning before they merged?
 What were the properties of the final black hole produced by the merger?
 Luckily, since every orbiting pair of black holes is unique, each merger of black holes creates a unique gravitational wave signal, like a fingerprint, that depends on the properties of the black holes doing the merging.

 LIGO’s method for determining the masses of the black holes that generated the detected gravitational waves is a lot like fitting the right shape into the right hole of this shape-sorter toy

 By comparing the waveform of the signal we received to a large set of approximations, or 'templates' of possible gravitational wave signals, we were able to roughly estimate the masses of the black holes.
-It’s a process not unlike using a ‘shape-sorter ball’ – a toy that so many of us played with as children – but thousands of time more sophisticated!
+It’s a process not unlike using a ‘shape-sorter ball’ (figure at left)--a toy that so many toddlers have enjoyed over the decades--just thousands of times more sophisticated.

 In a third and final step, LIGO analysts used ‘numerical relativity’ to generate a waveform using the best parameters (numbers for different possible characteristics of the binary black hole system) found in the template-match steps.
-By plugging the best estimates from the templates into equations of general relativity, a waveform representing a much more precise solution to Einstein's equations was generated and compared with our signal.
+By plugging the best estimates from the templates into equations of general relativity, and tuning those variables ever so slightly, a waveform representing a much more precise solution to Einstein's equations was generated and compared with our signal.